 The Anaerobic Digestion Facility (ADF) enables the City to:

-- Process up to 48,000 tonnes of organic waste per year and divert it from landfill
+- Process up to 40,000 tonnes of organic waste per year

-- Create renewable energy in the form of electricity and heat
+- Provide renewable energy in the form of electricity and heat